mongodb-university/csfle-guides/java/README.md

 **KMIP support in this guide is to be considered "best effort"**.

-KMIP requires the `direnv` tool for setting environment variables.
+This guide uses the `direnv` tool to manage environment variables.

 Update the `TRUSTSTORE_PASSWORD` environment variable in your `.envrc` file to your global Java TrustStore password.